-The simple answer is because your drain is clogged.
-The long answer is if your bin is full of water it usually isn't your ice machine.
-It's just your bin.
+The simple answer is that your drain is clogged.
+The long answer is if your bin is full of water, it usually isn’t your ice machine.
+It’s just your bin.

 There are two form factors of ice machines:

 The first form factor is an ice machine head with a storage bin.
 The ice machine head is what produces the ice.
-It houses all of the mechanical ice making equipment.
-There is a large variety of ice machine heads which can produce from 300-2000+ pounds of ice from cube to nugget ice.
+It houses all of the mechanical ice-making equipment.
+A large variety of ice machine heads can produce from 300-2000+ pounds of ice from cube to nugget ice.
 This head makes the ice and drops it into the ice bin for storage.
 Below is an image of an ice machine head outlined in red.

 However, the bin is often the source of visible clogging.
 The bin does two things.
 It holds the ice and drains as the ice melts.
 The bin is not a freezer.
 It is only insulated and slows down the ice melt.
 What causes the drain to get clogged 95% of the time is mold because the ice bin is mold’s favorite place to grow.
-Mold loves cool, damp dark places and your ice bin is the perfect opportunity for massive growth.
+Mold loves cool, damp, dark places, and your ice bin is the perfect opportunity for massive growth.
 That mold builds up in the bin but also builds up in the drain pipe from the bin to your sewer.
-This build-up in the drain line is often missed when you empty all of the ice out of your machine and clean it.
-When left alone long enough it will clog the drain preventing the ice melt from draining and eventually fill the bin with water.
+This build-up in the drain line is often missed when you empty all the ice of your machine and clean it.
+When left alone long enough, it will clog the drain, preventing the ice melt from draining and eventually filling the bin with water.
 What do you have to do to get rid of it?
 Pull all of your ice out and clean the bin and drain line with a sanitizer that can kill and dislodge the mold.
 Below is an ice bin outlined in red.

 There is another possible reason for the ice machine and bin drain to be clogged.
 Scale.
-In fact scale can build up so much that a host of issues can stop your ice machine from even making ice.
-Scale can build up in your water valves, your water pump, on your evaporator and or course in the drain lines.
-If you are lucky enough to live somewhere where scale build up in your water system is not an issue, I’ll elaborate, you lucky dog.
-Scale in water slowly builds rock formations everywhere water travels and in this instance it builds up in your ice machine water system.
-If caught before it builds up too much, scale can be dissolved by things as simple as vinegar* which reacts with the scale hissing and bubbling away the rock build up.
-If left too long the scale build up is so thick that it will not dissolve or has caused mechanical failures requiring parts to be replaced.
+In fact, the scale can build up so much that a host of issues can stop your ice machine from even making ice.
+Scale can build up in your water valves, your water pump, your evaporator, and, of course, in the drain lines.
+If you are lucky enough to live somewhere where scale build-up in your water system is not an issue, I’ll elaborate, you lucky dog.
+Scale in water slowly builds rock formations everywhere water travels, and in this instance, it builds up in your ice machine water system.
+If caught before it builds up too much, scale can be dissolved by things as simple as vinegar*, which reacts with the scale hissing and bubbling away the rock build-up.
+If left too long, the scale build-up is so thick that it will not dissolve or has caused mechanical failures requiring parts to be replaced.
 Below is a picture of a drain line from an ice bin so clogged with scale that the entire drain line was replaced.

-Drains are far too often plumbed wrong for most ice machine head with bins.
-Unless your ice machine is a residential undercounter ice machine the drain should always be plumbed with ¾” PVC with a vent to allow proper drainage.
-Your bin should be drained separately from the ice machine if possible with ¾” PVC as well.
-If you see ½” PVC or flexible drain line without a vent it is done incorrectly and will cause drain issues.
+Drains are far too often plumbed wrong for most ice machine heads with bins.
+Unless your ice machine is a residential under-counter ice machine, the drain should always be plumbed with ¾” PVC with a vent to allow proper drainage.
+Your bin should be drained separately from the ice machine if possible, with ¾” PVC as well.
+If you see ½” PVC or flexible drain line without a vent, it is done incorrectly and will cause drain issues.
 Below is an image of how to properly run a drain line from an ice machine and an image of how not to run your ice machine and bin drain line.

-The second form factor of an ice machine is an under counter ice machine.
-The under counter ice machine has everything in one package.
+The second form factor of an ice machine is an under-counter ice machine.
+The under-counter ice machine has everything in one package.
 The machine makes the ice and has a bin to hold the ice all in one.
-These machines range 65 up to 300 pounds of ice per day and can store about 130 pounds in its internal bin.
-There is only one drain on this machine and when it clogs it will back-up into the machine itself.
-This drain has the same mold and scale issues as the other type of machines and can be cleared out in the same way.
-This machine’s drain lines should also be plumbed with ¾” PVC as well but sometimes these machines are jammed into little spaces where proper plumbing is not possible and unvented flexible tubing is the only option.
-When the flexible drain tubing is used it will clog considerably more than PVC.
-You are probably familiar with this type of under counter ice machine but I’ve attached an image below.
+These machines range 65 up to 300 pounds of ice per day and can store about 130 pounds in their internal bin.
+There is only one drain on this machine, and when it clogs, it will back up into the machine itself.
+This drain has the same mold and scale issues as the other types of machines and can be cleared out in the same way.
+This machine’s drain lines should also be plumbed with ¾” PVC as well, but sometimes these machines are jammed into little spaces where proper plumbing is not possible, and unvented flexible tubing is the only option.
+When the flexible drain tubing is used, it will clog considerably more than PVC.
+You are probably familiar with this type of under-counter ice machine, but I’ve attached an image below.

-There is another situation that can back up water into your bin in an under counter ice machine.
+There is another situation that can back up water into your bin in an under-counter ice machine.
 Your ice machine has a drain pump that is clogged or is not working.
-You’ll find this type of drain pump system in smaller ice machines often found in residential or small office spaces.
-Below is an example of a 15" wide ice machine designed to go in a small kitchen or kitchenette.
+You’ll find this type of drain pump system in smaller ice machines often in residential or small office spaces.
+Below is an example of a 15″ wide ice machine designed to go in a small kitchen or kitchenette.

 Below is a picture of a Hoshizaki ice machine drain pump.

-Depending on your situation the above explains why your drain is clogged and gives you some ideas of how to solve it.
-One thing you can do to keep your bin from clogging up is by doing semi annual cleaning of your machine.
-We offer recurring service to our customers to descale and sanitize our customer’s ice machine and bins.
+Depending on your situation, the above explains why your drain is clogged and gives you some ideas of how to solve it.
+One thing you can do to keep your bin from clogging up is by doing a semi-annual cleaning of your machine.
+We offer recurring services to our customers to descale and sanitize our customer’s ice machines and bins.
 Not only does this keep the bin clean and draining correctly, it also keeps the ice machine parts clean so they can perform well.
 If you need help with your ice machine or bin, give us a call at 512-651-4565 in Austin and Lubbock, Texas (806) 787-4985 Or Visit our website at www.tripointrefrigeration.com

 #icebinclogged #icemachinefullofwater #icemachineismoldy #moldyicemachine #icemachinecleaning #cleanicemachine #icemachinecleaner #icemachinedecscaler #icemachinescale #refrigeration #hvac #airconditioning #hvaclife #hvacr #hvactechnician #hvactech #cooling #hvacservice #heating #hvacrepair #heatingandcooling #ac #airconditioner #commercialrefrigeration #hvacinstall #hvactools #refrigerationservice #restaurantmaintenance #refrigerationtech #refrigerationsystems #leasing #restaurantleasing